craigtrupp/SQL/README.md

 <br>

+### **Case Study Challenges**
 * **[SQL Challenges](/Sql_Challenges)**
     - Each image below will link to the Case Study for each Challenge
+        - Within easy case study file is a markdown file detailing the challenges/questions and data schema used as well as a stand-alone sql file with the queries for the solutions to the case study items
     - **[Section Markdown](/Sql_Challenges/SqlChallenges.md)**
         - Review of the 8 Week Challenge